 If you can make it work, New Year's Eve could be one of the best holidays for purchasing a new car.
 Salespeople who are close to making their sales goals and are trying to earn a nice holiday bonus may be especially willing to give you a good deal.

 Along with buying a car at the end of the calendar year, keep an eye on when vehicle models reach the end of their model year.
 This is the time when car companies start bringing out new versions of their vehicles.
-And, when the new versions roll out, dealers want to offload last year's models as soon as possible, which means offering discounts and other incentives on the rest of the inventory they have on the "old" model.
+And, when the new versions roll out, dealers want to offload last year's models as soon as possible, which means offering discounts and other incentives on the rest of the inventory they have on an older model.

 Sometimes a dealership will offer zero-percent financing to qualified buyers who have a good credit score.
 To check your credit score for free, log in to your (or create a new) Pocket360® account.† Check your credit score to see if yours qualifies you for the best terms and rates.
 Next, search for installment loans online.
 Depending on your credit score, even those with bad credit may be eligible for installment loans.